Air horns blowing left and right, the classic beer ads, crowd going crazier with the timer ticking to an end, and… it’s a wonderful day of sports.

 Perhaps you so badly wanna drink your beer out of a bottle.
 Of course, you can open that Budweiser with your teeth or you can use a fancy a$& bottle opener.

 Oh and also buy a yoga tote.
 Okay I kid, I kid!
-Buy an insulated drink cooler that looks like a yoga tote.
+Buy an insulated drink cooler that looks like a yoga tote or if you want you can check out canvas tote bags.

 3.The rules of packing your ice-cooler box